finnmerlett/coding-challenge-typescript/typescript/README.md

 **Given a number , _n_, find the _n_ highest and lowest scores in the given array.**
 _This task should take you no longer than 15-30 minutes._

-The Net Purpose Hockey League (NPHL) is now in season!
+The Hockey League is now in season!
 At the end of the season, the top _n_ teams get promoted to the division above and the bottom _n_ teams get relegated to the division below.

 The division results are provided as an array of teams, as follows: